narkisr/narkisr.com/resources/templates/md/pages/projects.md

  :page-index 0
  :navbar? true}

- This page comes to sort though some of the more notable open source projects iv realease during the years, note that there are more interesting projects lists under my  [github ](https://github.com/narkisr)  account, ranging from  [puppet](http://puppetlabs.com/)  modules,  [dot-files](https://github.com/narkisr/.vim)  and notable projects as listed bellow , feel free to  [tweet](http://twitter.com/narkisr)  me about any of these.
+ This page comes to sort through some of the more notable open source projects iv realease during the years, note that there are more interesting projects lists under my  [github ](https://github.com/narkisr)  account, ranging from  [puppet](http://puppetlabs.com/)  modules,  [dot-files](https://github.com/narkisr/.vim)  and notable projects as listed bellow , feel free to  [tweet](http://twitter.com/narkisr)  me about any of these.

  <div class="row">
    <div class="col-md-4"><h3>Couchfuse</h3><p>Coucfuse is a FUSE file system implementation for the Couchdb nosql database, it enables the mount of a database and manipulation of documents, each document is mapped into a content and meta folders, <a href="http://narkisr.github.com/couch-fuse/">see</a> for more info.</p></div>